angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 #### Game 2

-Leif leads on Thoughtseize, Turn 2 Grief, ritual and Sheoldred.
+Leif leads on Thoughtseize, turn 2 Grief, Ritual and Sheoldred.
 Ouch.

 Sideboarding:

-I cut the leylines.
+I cut the Leylines.

 #### Game 3

-I duress on turn 1 and see double grief, Dark Ritual, Bloodstained Mire, Wasteland, :card[Tourach, Dread Cantor].
-I have Ponder, Consider and Lands (on a mulligan to 6).
-I take the ritual, my opponent draws reanimate and Grief into Reanimate Grief wrecks my hand.
+I Duress on turn 1 and see double Grief, Dark Ritual, Bloodstained Mire, Wasteland, :card[Tourach, Dread Cantor].
+I have Ponder, Consider and lands (on a mulligan to 6).
+I take the Ritual, my opponent draws Reanimate and Grief into Reanimate Grief wrecks my hand.
 I get pretty close to going off, but I'm too low on life for that to work.